 As an example, when the State of Texas issues you a driver’s license, you are implying that you will drive safely and obey all traffic laws.
 If you do not do so, such as driving after having a few too many drinks at your favorite nightclub and ramming another car, you will be held liable for any damages that you caused.

-When we purchase a product in a store, supermarket, or a restaurant we expect to be able to use that product without causing an injury to ourselves.
-If that is not the case, and we are harmed, then the manufacturer and possibly the seller of the product may be liable for our injury.
+When we purchase a product in a store, supermarket, or restaurant we expect to be able to use that product without causing an injury to ourselves.
+If that is not the case, and we are harmed, then the manufacturer and possibly the seller of the defective product may be liable for our injury.

 Premises liability is based on the legal doctrine that the person who owns or is in lawful possession of a building is responsible for keeping that building in a condition that does not cause injury to a visitor.
 In addition to commercial property such as a store or a shopping center, premises liability extends to all public buildings and to private residences.

 When a person holds themselves out to the public as a member of a profession such as medicine, architecture, engineering, or law that person is assumed to always act in a manner that will not cause harm or some other injury to that person’s clients or patients.
 If that person fails to act in a manner that is consistent with what other professionals in the same occupation would do under similar circumstances, that person may have committed an act of malpractice and is liable for the consequences of his or her actions.
 A Houston medical malpractice lawsuit is an example of the type of case that can occur due to a breach in professional liability.

 The State of Texas recognizes that, in many accidents, more than one factor may have been in play that led to the accident itself.
 The classic example of shared liability is that of a car whose driver is making a left turn without using his turn signal and is rear-ended by another vehicle.
 Both drivers were at fault to some extent in causing the accident but the question to be decided is the percentage of contribution by each driver to the accident.